Table of Contents

 Many of us lose track of dreams as we go through life.
 I am one of those people.

 I know I am not alone.
 How many of us let life get in the way of our doing what we love?
-Wouldn’t it be nice to sail into retirement with a second act career plan that lets you feel grounded and allows for flexibility at the same time?
+Wouldn’t it be nice to sail into retirement with a second-act career plan that lets you feel grounded and allows for flexibility at the same time?

 When you bury your dreams, it takes longer than you think to unearth them.
 I remember how silly it seemed forty years ago to think I could earn a living as a freelance writer.
 So I let the dream go.
 Now with the explosion of the internet, which is based entirely on writing, my silly dream seems more like a realistic goal.
 I decided to unearth that old dream and construct a new career plan as a freelance writer.
 A freelance business may be the perfect plan for me when I leave my full-time career.
 When I am ready, I want to step out of one adventure and into another one.